aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 **STEP 5:** Repeat this process until clusters stop moving

-That is, when 2 consecutive times you get the same clusters, there’s no need to repeat the steps.
+That is, when you get the same clusters two consecutive times, there’s no need to repeat the steps.

 Is that it?

 Yes.
-Except that we can end up with some pretty poor results if the initial centroid locations are not optimal.
+Except that we can end up with pretty poor results if the initial centroid locations are not optimal.

-So we repeat this whole process multiple times, and accept the result with the least cumulative variation across clusters.
+So we repeat the entire process multiple times and accept the result with the least cumulative variation across clusters.

 ## Summary